zhangz/KnowledgeBase/WebApi/HTTP caching.md

 Server-side caching according to HTTP spec: includes inspecting headers, generating ETag and adding headers, responding to conditional GET and PUT, etc.

-The client has to do some work to do.
-It has to use If-None-Match with the ETag to conditionally ask for the resource: if it matches server, it will get back 304 but if not, server will return the new resource:

 ASP.NET Web API exposes full goodness of the HTTP spec and caching can be implemented as a message handler.

 ## Background